nielsbasjes/yauaa/documentation/content/udf/Elastic-Search.md

 ## Getting the UDF
 Starting with 7.31.0 the prebuilt UDF is no longer distributed by me.

-The **ONLY** reason for this change is that Elastic Search is VERY picky about the version of ES the Plugin was built for.
+The **ONLY** reason for this change is that ElasticSearch is VERY picky about the version of ES the Plugin was built for.
 If you have a Yauaa Plugin that was built against ES 8.17.1 then that plugin will not load in ES 8.17.2.

 The way now for you to get the right version of the plugin for your installation is to build de UDF yourself.